Insights - The opportunity behind data as a core business.

 Embedded Voice over IP and Messaging over IPIn an all-data world and with the broad deployment of technologies like Web Real-Time Communications (WebRTC) voice and messaging rapidly become building blocks of the Web.
-Companies like Tropo and Twilio show already how voice over IP and messaging over IP can be embedded into enterprise workflows and everyday consumer scenarios as programmable software components.
+Companies like Twilio show already how voice over IP and messaging over IP can be embedded into enterprise workflows and everyday consumer scenarios as programmable software components.

 - All-data mobiles plans are a first step in long transformation journey, seeing operators moving towards data as a core business.
 This is a natural evolution driven by a fundamental change in user behaviour as the Internet becomes interwined with our lives.
 In the long-term, they invalidate the messaging business model as we know it and put pressure on the voice business model.

 - Mobile operators have all reasons to be upbeat.
 They can directly benefit from the increased Internet data traffic and from voice and messaging becoming embedded building blocks into enterprise workflows and everyday scenarios.
 Indirectly, operators can also benefit from the new business models introduced by other value chain players e.g. data MVNOs, with further examples waiting to be uncovered in M2M and the Internet of Things context.